📊 AEO Key Takeaways

 American Eagle Outfitters shows stable but uninspiring fundamentals: revenue is growing only modestly, net income is essentially flat, and operating profitability remains thin for a retailer.
 The balance sheet is conservatively levered and liquidity is acceptable, but negative free cash flow and weak returns on capital limit the quality of the growth story.

-- Gross margin of 36.8% is healthy for retail apparel sector
+- Gross margin of 38.2% is reasonable for retail and suggests some pricing power remains

 - Low debt burden with debt/equity of 0.13x supports financial flexibility